bcbi/bidss/programming/setup/r.md

 @def tags = ["setup", "enviornment"]

-#R Project for Statisticall Computing Installation
+# R Project for Statistical Computing Installation

 # macOS
 1. Download and install the latest version of The R Project for Statistical computing for macOS ~~~<a href="https://cloud.r-project.org/" target="_blank">here</a>~~~.